 What happens once you submit your application?

 As soon as applications close, we start the selection process.
-We do our best to ensure that everything happens as quickly as possible - generally, from the closing date to the selection of an applicant takes about two to four weeks.
+We do our best to ensure that everything happens as quickly as possible - generally, from the closing date to the selection of an applicant takes about three to four weeks.

 Firstly we shortlist - if you're successful in gaining an interview, you should hear from us within three weeks after the closing date.
 If you haven't heard from us by then, it's unlikely that your application was chosen for shortlisting.

 Then we interview - once an applicant has been selected for appointment, we'll notify you in writing.
 We often receive many applications for our advertised vacancies.
 We ask that if possible, you wait until we contact you.